NucleusPowered/site-v1/docs/developers/api/messagetokens.md

 interface that simply tells Nucleus how to work with a message token that is designed for your plugin.
 You register your plugin with the `TokenParser` using the function `NucleusMessageTokenService.register(PluginContainer, TokenParser)` method.

-As an example, if your are registering a token from your plugin class, you could run the following:
+As an example, if you are registering a token from your plugin class, you could run the following:

 ```java
 PluginContainer pluginContainer = Sponge.getPluginManager().fromInstance(this); // example, let's say the plugin id is "eggs"